5db/viola/README.md

 * Argument 5: Day of Week (0 - 6) Sunday = 0
 * Argument 6: Command

-# Current Limitations
+# Limitations
-* Cannot clean folders that require ADMIN/ROOT access unless the script is run with ADMIN/ROOT access
+It is not really a limitation but a security feature of OS.
+The script cannot clean folders that require ADMIN/ROOT access unless the script is run with ADMIN/ROOT access.

 # Troubleshoot